ScoutmasterBucky/ScoutmasterBucky/README.md

 * Fifth item is requirement 4, item number 4
 * Sixth item is requirement 5, **item number 5.**

-That requirement has children, and the first item in that list has a problem.
+That requirement has children, and the first item (number 0) in that list has a problem.
 In my example it turned out that I had a typo in a property name.

 This doesn't tell you how to fix it, but does help find and locate the errors.